jp-chl/66DaysOfK8s/challenge/week07/day43/README.md

 _Last update: 2021-02-22_

 ---
-Today, I have worked with [popeye](https://github.com/derailed/popeye), a command-line application than scans a Kubernetes cluster and reports potentials issues with deployed resources and configurations.
+Today, I have worked with [popeye](https://github.com/derailed/popeye), a command-line application that scans a Kubernetes cluster and reports potentials issues with deployed resources and configurations.

 #kubernetes #learning #K8s #66DaysChallenge